Yankee Cannonball

-The Yankee Cannonball is a wooden out-and-back roller coaster built in 1930 at Lakewood Park and relocated in 1936 to Canobie Lake Park, Salem, New Hampshire.
+Yankee Cannonball is a wooden roller coaster originally built in 1930 at Lakewood Park, and relocated in 1936 to Canobie Lake Park in Salem, New Hampshire, United States.
+The roller coaster features an out-and-back layout.

 History

-The roller coaster was designed by Herbert Paul Schmeck of the Philadelphia Toboggan Coasters.
+The roller coaster was designed by Herbert Paul Schmeck of Philadelphia Toboggan Coasters.
 Its serial number is 86.
-In 1930, it was installed under the name "Roller Coaster" at Lakewood Park in Waterbury, Connecticut.
+In 1930, it was installed under the name Roller Coaster at Lakewood Park in Waterbury, Connecticut, though it would later be renamed to Meteor.
 Frank F. Hoover oversaw the construction.
-The coaster operated in Connecticut for only five years before being closed and moved to Canobie Lake Park.
-It was rechristened the "Greyhound" in 1936 through the 1970s. and then eventually it was renamed the "Yankee Cannonball" in 1983.
-The name is in commemoration of the American Civil War.
-The coaster's train colors were originally blue and gray, representing the Union and Confederate sides of the conflict, all being united on the ride's red, white, and blue superstructure.
+The coaster operated in Connecticut for only two years before being closed and dismantled.
+It remained in pieces onsite until 1935, when it was moved to Canobie Lake Park.
+This was the earliest successful relocation of a large-scale wooden roller coaster.

-When the ride was moved to Canobie in 1936, each section was shortened by six inches to help it fit the area planned for it.
-The rethemed ride opened for the 1936 season and has operated continuously since, though the lift hill was destroyed by Hurricane Carol in 1954, and it was closed for repair during the following season.
+When the ride was moved to Canobie Lake Park in 1936, each section was shortened by six inches to help it fit within the planned area.
+It reopened in 1936 as Greyhound.
+In 1983, it was renamed again to Yankee Cannonball, in commemoration of the American Civil War.

-The coaster's coloring has been altered since 1936 with retracking work done on the coaster.
-Some of this retracking was completed by Martin & Vleminckx.
-As of the 2009 season, the ride superstructure is white with orange handrails.
-One train is colored red, white, and blue, while the other is hunter green and orange.
-The coaster is one of the first rides seen when entering the park's parking lot.
-On June 20, 2013, the Yankee Cannonball was awarded the prestigious Coaster Landmark Award by ACE for its historical significance, thus cementing its status as a historic, cultural treasure.
+The lift hill was destroyed by Hurricane Carol in 1954, and the ride was closed for repair during the following 1955 season.
+The coaster has been retracked several times, some of which was done by Martin & Vleminckx.

+On June 20, 2013, the Yankee Cannonball was awarded the Coaster Landmark status by ACE for its historical significance.